-

 I Didn’t Watch the Nye/Ham Debate.
 Here’s Why

 I Didn’t Watch the Nye/Ham Debate.
 Here’s Why We all have to start thinking like missionaries.
 Ideally, that should mean helping people see why following Jesus is different from any other way of life.
 Unfortunately, debates like yesterday’s force us to take an extra step.
-We have to start by disentangling the Jesus way of Continue reading
+We have to start by disentangling the Jesus way of life from specific scientific (or political…) ideologies.
+Continue reading

 -